azerion/bluestack-sdk-ios/upgrading.md

 See [Wiki], [Design Guidelines and Best practices] and [Help Center]  for more detailed informations. you must check [Change Log] .

+## Upgrading to 2.7.2

+- No upgrading necessary.

 ## Upgrading to 2.7.1

 - use new GoogleMobileAds 7.23.0 version [GoogleMobileAds.framework]